 What you get:

-- Champagne welcome
+- Champagne welcome the moment you step on board

-- Gourmet dinner (often lobster or seafood)
+- Gourmet dinner (often lobster or fresh seafood)

-- Professional photography included
+- Professional photography included (they know the good angles)

-- Maximum 10 guests (often fewer)
+- Maximum 10 guests, often fewer

 - Premium wines and spirits